1 tablet contains:

 Recommendations for vomiting and diarrhea

-If a woman has vomiting or diarrhea within 4 hours after taking an active dragee, absorption may not be complete, and additional contraceptive measures should be taken.
+If a woman has vomiting or diarrhea within 4 hours after taking an active pill, absorption may not be complete and additional contraceptive measures should be taken.
 In these cases, you should be guided by the recommendations when skipping a dragee.

 Change in the day the menstrual cycle begins

-In order to delay the onset of menstruation, a woman should continue taking dragees from the new Jeanine® package immediately after all dragees from the previous one were taken, without interruption in admission.
+In order to delay the onset of menstruation, a woman should continue taking dragees from the new Janine® package immediately after all dragees from the previous one were taken, without interruption in admission.
 Dragees from this new package can be taken as long as the woman wants (until the package is finished).
 Against the background of taking the drug from the second package, a woman may have spotting or breakthrough uterine bleeding.
-To resume taking Janine® from a new pack should be after the usual 7-day break.
+To resume taking Janine® from a new pack should be after a normal 7-day break.

 Additional information for special patient categories

 Children and teens.
-The drug Jeanine® is indicated only after the onset of menarche.
+The drug Janine® is indicated only after the onset of menarche.

 Elderly patients.
 Not applicable.
-Jeanine® is not indicated after menopause.
+Zhanin® is not indicated after menopause.

 Patients with impaired liver function.
-The drug Jeanine® is contraindicated in women with severe liver diseases until liver function indicators return to normal (see also the section "Contraindications").
+The drug Janine® is contraindicated in women with severe liver diseases until liver function indicators return to normal (see also the section "Contraindications").

 Patients with impaired renal function.
-The drug Jeanine® has not been specifically studied in patients with impaired renal function.
+The drug Janine® has not been specifically studied in patients with impaired renal function.
 Available data do not suggest treatment changes in such patients.